-- Established cooperation with over 500 leading scientists in 10 countries and over 50 research institutions
+- Established collaboration with over 500 leading scientists in 10 countries and over 50 research institutions

-- Organized International Research Teams working on plasma generation (RF, MW, hybrid), coal gasification, waste processing, power generation, propulsion, aerodynamics, oil and gas
+- Organized International Research Teams working on plasma generation (RF, hybrid), plasma assisted combustion, materials treatment, synthesis of nano-structured materials, waste processing, power generation, deep space propulsion, planetary life support systems, oil and gas

 - Annual International Workshop and Exhibition on Plasma Assisted Combustion (IWEPAC) from 2003.
 From 2011 - International Conference on Plasma Assisted Technologies (ICPAT)

 - Annual IEEE special issue on Plasma Assisted Combustion from 2005.
 Renamed Special Issue on Plasma Assisted Technologies from 2013